ABOUT US

 Special features

-Provides condition ratings for elements of the building, services and any garages and permanent outbuildings
+Provides condition ratings for elements of the building, services and any garages and permanent outbuildings.

-Provides full details of the property’s construction, materials, uses, defects,
+Provides full details of the property’s construction, materials, uses, defects, and need for future maintenance.
+Condition ratings for elements of the building, services and any garages and permanent outbuildings.

 Valuation